 While emergency situations are uncommon, there is ongoing uncertainty about what could happen while at work.
 During an emergency situation, the incumbent will be required to perform in spite of emotionally disturbing situations involving potentially serious human injury.
-This position may also undertake travel by road and air to inspect community airports a minimum of two trips per year, two to eight days per trip.

 KNOWLEDGE, SKILLS AND ABILITIES